- Athletics Home

 - Hall of Fame

-Georgetown College women's cross country has been pacing themselves for Saturday's Mid-South Conference meet in Rio Grande.
+Georgetown College men's and women's cross country teams finished strong in Saturday's Mid-South Conference Championships.